The new Western Australian museum is located in the heart of Perth's cultural centre in Australia. It was designed by…

 While the surface of the structure is simple, the geometry is complex – the calculations were so numerous and complicated that they could not be solved manually.
 Software was needed to make sure that the web of twisting steel sections fitted together, as they have to twist and bend to follow the surface accurately.

 The main elements support each other and converge into a grid formation.
-The stand of the stadium is a seven-storey shear wall system with a concrete framework.
+The stand of the national stadium is a seven-storey shear wall system with a concrete framework.
 The upper part of the stand and the stadium steel structure are actually separated from one another, but both of these are based on a joint foundation.

 The “nest” structure, however random it might look, follows the rules of geometry and contains 36km of unwrapped steel.
 The shape of the roof was inspired by yin yang, the Chinese philosophy of balance and harmony.